somedatapacket/docs.humio.com/content/configuration/_index.md

 # SECONDARY_DATA_DIRECTORY enables using a secondary file system to
 # store segment files.
 When to move the files is controlled by
 # PRIMARY_STORAGE_PERCENTAGE
-# Secondary_storage is not enabled by default.
+# Secondary storage is not enabled by default.
 # Note!
 When using docker, make sure to mount the volume
 # into the container as well.
-# See te page on "Secondary storage" for more information.
+# See the page on "Secondary storage" for more information.
 SECONDARY_DATA_DIRECTORY=/secondaryMountPoint/humio-data2
 PRIMARY_STORAGE_PERCENTAGE=80
 ```